-Many of the world’s most admired museums have been off-limits to travelers this year , and to help art and culture enthusiasts access their collections, some have offered virtual tours.
-Unsurprisingly, looking at the Louvre’s great artwork on a laptop is not as satisfying as walking its superb galleries.
-To appease the disappointment of those whose plans to travel to Paris, New York City, or London got squashed by the COVID-19 pandemic, and who don’t find relief in a virtual visit, check out the online shops of some of the world’s best museums.
+If you have not had the chance to visit some of the world’s most admired museums this year , but want to find a unique gift for that special person in your life, check out the online shops of some of the world’s best museums.
 Museum gift shops cater to every taste, age, and wallet, from fun and tacky key chains to gorgeous art books and games.
-And you’re sure to create the surprise with thoughtful and unique gifts that will hit the spot for your art- and travel-deprived loved ones.
+With the items we selected from world-renowned museum gift shops, you’re sure to create a surprise with thoughtful and unique gifts that will hit the spot for your art- and travel-deprived loved ones.

-The Louvre has a Christmas selection in its online gift shop that will make it easy to find your Secret Santa’s perfect present.
-Our personal favorite is a reproduction of one of the museum’s most loved pieces: “Hippopotamus.”
+The Louvre has a holiday selection in its online gift shop that includes great gift ideas for children and families.
+Our personal favorite is a pottery kit to reproduce one of the museum’s most-loved pieces: Hippopotamus.
 On display in the Egyptian Antiquities department of the Louvre, the bright blue figurine is extremely popular with both adults and children, not only because of its adorable look but also thanks to its fascinating story as a funerary statuette found in the tomb of Tutankhamen.
-There are small ($18) and large ($54) ceramic reproductions of the object, and one make-your-own blue hippo kit ($23) that will keep kids and parents entertained for a bit while getting a fun Egyptology lesson.
+The make-your-own blue hippo kit ($22.50) will keep kids entertained and is a great opportunity to teach them tidbits about Ancient Egypt.

-2. The Metropolitan Museum of Art (MET), NYC
+2. The Museum gift shop of The Metropolitan Museum of Art (MET), NYC

 If you want to get your children interested in art, check out Amsterdam’s Rijksmuseum’s Playmobil collection.
-There are Playmobil versions of Van Gogh and Rembrandt painting their self-portraits ($7), as well as great sets representing Vermeer’s “The Milkmaid” ($7) and Rembrandt’s “The Night Watch” ($8,25), probably the two most famous art pieces in the Rijksmuseum.
-For adults, the museum offers prints of its iconic pieces in a unique format.
-Instead of the usual poster reproductions, you can purchase block-effect prints (from $94 to $474 depending on the size chosen) that you put together yourself thanks to thick connecting cards.
-It’s much more modern and original than a paper poster, and the pieces are moisture-resistant, UV-resistant, and can even be washed, so you can display them in your kitchen, bathroom, or anywhere you like.
+There are Playmobil versions of Van Gogh and Rembrandt painting their self-portraits ($7), as well as great sets representing Vermeer’s “The Milkmaid” ($7) and Rembrandt’s “The Night Watch” ($8), probably the two most famous art pieces in the Rijksmuseum.
+For adults, the museum’s best-selling items are prints from the Rijksmuseum that have been applied to real canvas to look like the real deal (crackle included) and framed beautifully.
+The oleographs for sale include “Girl in a white Kimono” by George Hendrik Breitner and “In the month of July” by Paul Gabriël ($90).

-5. The Museum of Modern Art (MoMa), NYC
+5. The Museum gift shop of the Museum of Modern Art (MoMa), NYC